Dark Nights: Death Metal: Issue #4

 Superman, Batman, and Wonder Woman are trapped in Dark versions of the original Crisis Trilogy where the main villains have won.
 Batman is trying to console the Anti-Monitor (only to be unmade by him).
 Superman is being trampled by the corrupted Supermen of the Multiverse as Darkseid plans to finally turn Superman into his acolyte.
 Across the land of Gotham, the Flash family are burning up the Speed Force to outpace the Darkest Knight.
 Wally contacts Jarro, who is trying to stop Harley from killing the Robin King after the evil Boy Wonder murdered Hex.
-Instead, the Swamp Thing decides to drop the cavern on him.
+Instead, Swamp Thing decides to drop the cavern on him.
 Meanwhile, Wonder Woman learns how Superboy-Prime killed Alexander Luthor Jr. as he served no purpose in this "world of hope" after bargaining with the Batman Who Laughs.
 He holds Diana responsible for everything.
 In leaving Wally exposed and sending the Lanterns to destroy the antennas across the Multiverse while redirecting the Crisis area to one she is trapped in, she has given the Darkest Knight everything he needs.
 And now Superboy-Prime stands to direct all Crisis energy to his new master.
 Diana begs Superboy-Prime to reconsider; imploring that change is constant, and that in the end there is room for all universes.
 Superboy-Prime shatters the Crisis worlds, saving Batman and Superman in the process, and directs all energy to Wally.
 However, it does not work.
 Before they had a chance, the Darkest Knight rigged the Mobius Chair so it would always direct the power to himself.
 And now he has everything he needs to remake the Multiverse in his own image called the Last 52.